survivejs/react-book/manuscript/implementing_kanban/02_implementing_store_and_actions.md

 ...
 ```

-If you click the "add note" button now, you should see messages like this at the browser console:
+If you refresh and click the "add note" button now, you should see messages like this at the browser console:

 ```bash
 create note Object {id: "62098959-6289-4894-9bf1-82e983356375", task: "New task"}